 The UIGEA resulted in the online gambling industry’s publicly listed companies withdrawing from the American market, while many private companies continue to serve it.

-UIGEA regulations require financial firms that participate in designated payment systems must implement policies and procedures that are designed to halt payments being made to gambling businesses in connection with unlawful Internet gambling.
+UIGEA regulations require financial firms that participate in designated payment systems to implement policies and procedures that are designed to halt payments being made to gambling businesses in connection with unlawful Internet gambling.

 The states of Illinois, Michigan, Indiana, Nevada, Oregon, South Dakota, Washington, and Louisiana have all passed legislation that specifically prohibits unauthorized forms of Internet gambling.
 All forms of gambling are illegal in Hawaii and Utah.